-Material changes in revenue are not expected by the introduction of nuisance abatement fees.
-Changes in fine amounts under the Bylaw Notice Enforcement, bylaw No. 10475 will not be required to change when the new bylaw comes into force.
-Fees collected under this bylaw will be placed in the General Fund.
+Material changes in revenue are not expected by the introduction of nuisance abatement fees, new fine types or changed amounts in the Bylaw Notice Enforcement bylaw.
 The financial impact of the new bylaw and fees will be reviewed in 2018 in preparation for the 2019 budget.